matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 show a warning message to the user; it may silently limit the number sent in the message to 10 or force the user to remove some mentions.

-The `mentions` field is part of the plaintext event body and should be encrypted into the ciphertext for encrypted events.
+The `mentions` field is part of the cleartext event body and should **not** be encrypted into the ciphertext for encrypted events.
+This expoes slightly more metadata to homeservers, but allows mentions to work properly via push notifications (which is a requirement for a usable chat application) and should result in bandwidth and battery savings.

 ### New push rules